 All Council and committee meetings are open to the public to attend unless the Council has reason to exclude the public from an item.
+All Council and committee meetings are held at accessible locations.
 If you wish to speak to an item on the agenda for a meeting you will be able to speak in the public participation part of these meetings, which is generally held at the beginning of each meeting.
 You are also able to participate in meetings by presenting a petition or giving a presentation.
+You may address the meeting in English, Māori or New Zealand Sign Language.
 Rules surrounding presenting a petition to a Council or committee meeting and making a presentation (or deputation) can be found in Greater Wellington's Standing Orders.
 Please contact Democratic Services for further information.